osherjacobs/LabWork_Findings/vector_curpipe_nxc.md

 ### On-write behavior

 Defender intercepts the SMB write and holds the connection open while querying the cloud.
-With `SubmitSamplesConsent: 0` ("always prompt"), the verdict is gated on user response.
+With `SubmitSamplesConsent: 0` on this host ("always prompt"), the verdict is gated on user response — a non-default configuration.
 Once dismissed or timed out, the write completes.
+In a standard installation where submission is automatic, this prompt does not appear and the cloud verdict arrives without user interaction.

 ```
 PS> Get-MpPreference | Select SubmitSamplesConsent, MpCloudBlockLevel, CloudBlockThreshold